pabvald/Minesweeper.jl/README.md

 # Minesweeper.jl

-Minesweeper game in terminal used to familirize myself with the basics of Julia.
+Minesweeper game in terminal created to familirize myself with the basics of Julia.

 ## Game modes
  - Beginner: 9x9 board containing 10 mines